This Will Be the Death of Us: Composition and lyrics

-Wilson said "The Few That Remain" was a partial sequel to "The Fallen", detailing a shared mentality and passion between a group of people.
+Wilson said "The Few That Remain" was a partial sequel to "The Fallen…", detailing a shared mentality and passion between a group of people.
 He goes on to say that they should be the change they want to see.
-During the song, the music halts, Williams asks, "Whoa, whoa, guys, um, is it cool if I get in on this here?", before the music restarts with her part.
+During the song, the music halts, letting Hayley Williams interject and ask "Whoa, whoa, guys, is it cool if I get in on this here?", before the music restarts with her part.
 Wilson said the track took inspiration from hip hop music, which influenced the vocals.
 "Equals" has the band reassuring fans that they are people like them, and sees Brown talking about his personal failures, such as a behavioral disorder he suffers from.
 "Gaia Bleeds (Make Way for Man)", is the heaviest track the band has written, and features Gula.
 Talking about the song, Wilson said: "Humanity has assumed the role of God.
 With that role comes a great responsibility and we are failing.
 We abuse our powers as we kill ourselves, kill other, and kill the Earth."
 With "Flawed Methods of Persecution & Punishment", Brown wanted to compose a track that was influenced by a documentary he saw, At the Death House Door (2008), which details the mistreatment against prisoners on deathrow in a Texas prison.
 Brown felt hopeless while watching it and decided to capture his thoughts in writing.
 AbsolutePunk staff member Drew Beringer said the socially aware lyricism was disguised by the use of gang vocals.
 "Arrival Notes" serves as an acoustic instrumental interlude; it came about from Ambrose and Wilson playing around with an acoustic chord progression until they found music that conveyed their thoughts better without needing vocals or percussion to enhance it.
-"Our Ethos: A Legacy to Pass On" is indebted to 1990s skate punk, and features vocals from Gilbert.
+"Our Ethos: A Legacy to Pass On" is indebted classic hardcore and 1990s skate punk, and features vocals from Gilbert.
 The band initially planned for Toby Morse of H_{2}O to do it, however, when he became unavailable they drafted Gilbert.
 Wilson said the track "encompass[es] our way of life and the future that it holds for us."
 Jordan Pundik, also of New Found Glory, provides vocals on "The Lost Boys".